AppAndFlow/react-native-touchable/README.md

 ### disabled

-You can disabled the touch by passing disabled true.
-Default false.
+You can disable the touch by passing disabled `true`.
+Default `false`.

 ### native [Android only]

-For don't get the native effect just pass native false.
-By default this is true.
+Toggle whether or not to use the ripple effects on Android.
+By default this is true on Android.

 **If false don't forget to add a feedback**